 An epidural steroid injection is an injection literally in the epidural space.
 "Epi-" is Latin for "outside of" and "-dura" is the "lining of the nerve root."
 So, an epidural steroid injection is literally an injection in the epidural space.

-In the cervical and thoracic spine, there are two ways of getting the medicine to the epidural space.
+A transforaminal epidural steroid injection is, basically, coming next to the foramen.
+So, you are coming from the side of the spine, and you're putting the medicine next to the nerves as it exits through the foramen.
+And those are the three ways to enter the lumbar epidural space.
+In the cervical and the thoracic spine, there are two ways of getting the medicine to the epidural space.
 There's the interlaminar from behind and then the transforaminal coming from the side.